Geometry-driven collapses for converting a Cech complex into a triangulation of a nicely triangulable shape: Collapsing the restricted Cech complex

 \section{Collapsing the restricted \v Cech complex}

 In this section, we find conditions under which there is a sequence of collapses transforming the restricted \v Cech complex $\RCech{A}{P,\alpha}$ into the nerve of an $\alpha$-robust covering of $A$.
-We start by defining $\alpha$-robust coverings and state our result in Section \ref{section:robust-coverings}.
-Our proof technique consists in introducing a 2-parameter family of compact sets $\mathcal{D} = \{D_{p}(t) \mid (p,t) \in P \times [0,1]\}$ and monitoring its evolution as the parameter $t$ increases continuously from $0$ to $1$.
+We define $\alpha$-robust coverings and state our result in Section \ref{section:robust-coverings}.
+Our proof technique consists in introducing a family of compact sets $\mathcal{D} = \{D_{p}(t) \mid (p,t) \in P \times [0,1]\}$ and monitoring the evolution of its nerve as the parameter $t$ increases continuously from $0$ to $1$.
 In Section \ref{section:nerve-evolution}, we give some general conditions on $\mathcal{D}$ that guarantee that the simplicial complex $K(t) = \Nerve{ \{ D_p(t) \mid p \in P \}}$ only undergoes collapses as $t$ increases from 0 to 1.
 We believe that these conditions are sufficiently general to be applied to other situations and therefore are interesting in their own right.
-Armed with this tool, we establish our third result in Section \ref{section:proof-towards-robust-coverings}, that is, we find a family of compact sets $\mathcal{D}$ which enjoys the properties required in Section \ref{section:nerve-evolution} and such that $K(0) = \RCech{A}{P,\alpha}$ and $K(1)$ is isomorphic to the nerve of an $\alpha$-robust covering of $A$.
+Armed with this tool, we establish our third result in Section \ref{section:robust-coverings}, that is, we find a family of compact sets $\mathcal{D}$ which enjoys the properties required in Section \ref{section:nerve-evolution} and such that $K(0) = \RCech{A}{P,\alpha}$ and $K(1)$ is isomorphic to the nerve of an $\alpha$-robust covering of $A$.